 There are many small farms on the Big Island that grow a multitude of crops rather than specializing in just one.
 These are mostly organic farms using sustainable practices.
 Tours take you around their property while explaining why they do what they do, and afterwards there is a chance to sample their locally grown products.
 Some farms even organize full-blown farm-to-table dinners!

-The Kuiawi farm is a five-acre certified organic farm in the south Kona district growing a diverse range of crops including Kona coffee, macadamia nuts, avocados, bananas, pineapple, tea, citrus, vegetable gardens and more.
+Kuaiwi farm is a five-acre certified organic farm in the south Kona district growing a diverse range of crops including Kona coffee, chocolate, macadamia nuts, avocados, bananas, pineapple, tea, citrus, vegetable gardens and more.
 Their ~2 hour farm tour includes a tasting of their products on the breezy lanai.
-Drink coffee, taste jams, mac nuts and chat with the geckos.
+Drink coffee, taste chocolate, apple bananas, mac nuts and chat with the geckos.

 Big Island Farms